The Birds (film): Style

 Montage editing and slow pacing are used within the film to build suspense and elicit a greater emotional response from the audience during the attack scenes: "The pattern of The Birds was deliberately to go slow".
 This is exemplified in the scene where the birds gradually gather outside of the school, while an unobservant Melanie sits and waits on the bench.
 The camera then cuts between her and the increasing number of birds that swoop down onto the jungle gym behind her until they finally attack.

 Eyeline matches and point-of-view (POV) shots within the film encourage audience identification with particular characters and their subjective experiences.
 This is achieved by cutting between the character and the object of their gaze.
 For example, when Melanie crosses the bay near the beginning of the film, the camera cuts between close-ups of her face and shots of the Brenner house from her perspective, as she watches Mitch fall for her prank.

 The focus on editing and visuals rather than dialogue is also an element of pure cinema that Hitchcock largely uses throughout his work.

+Hitchcock's behavior towards Hedren

+More than fifty years after the film was released, it emerged in a series of interviews that Alfred Hitchcock may have behaved inappropriately towards Tippi Hedren during the filming of The Birds.
+Hedren said there were several incidents where she was subjected to sexual harassment from the famed director.
+Cast and crew described his behaviour on occasion as "obsessive" and Hedren stated that "he suddenly grabbed me and put his hands on me.
+It was sexual".
+She stated that she rejected Hitchcock's advances on numerous occasions.
+Following the rejection, Hedren was injured during the filming of the phone booth attack scene, consequently suffering cuts to her face from a pane of glass shattering on her.
+She said she was misled about the logistics of the final attack sequence because mechanical birds were replaced with real ones at the last minute.